Help us match you with local pros in your area

 Get a written proposal before HVAC work begins.
 A full quote includes both labor and material costs.
 Make sure you understand and agree to all terms before signing the contract.

 You should have your HVAC system inspected about twice a year.
 At the time of the inspection, your technician will tell you if any services are required.
 You should also call a technician if you notice new issues such as leaks, unusual smells, or strange noises.
-If your home has ductwork, you should have it inspected every few years.
+If your home has ductwork, it should be inspected every few years.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
 Set your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
 Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.